lucianonooijen/Personal-Website/content/blog/0005-help-makefile.md

 slug = "help-makefile"
 tags = ["QOL"]
 categories = ["Tools"]
+[params]
+  metadescription = 'Adding a help command to your Makefile' metakeywords = 'makefile, help command'
 +++

 I love Makefiles, they are my prefered way to manage builds.
 Not just for C or C++, I also use it for Golang for example.
 To me, it is the best way to manage build commands in a single place.